akamai/esi-test-server-docker/README.md

 You can shell into the container using `docker exec -ti <container ID> bash`.
 Logs can be found in `/opt/akamai-ets/logs`.

+# Status page
+A basic status page implemented using `mod_status` is available at `/server-status` on the sandbox server.

 ## Mounting a directory of ESI pages
 You can trivially mount HTML files containing ESI tags in the sandbox server as follows: